lzjqsdd/scikit-learn-doc-cn/doc/developers/performance.rst

-It is however still interesting to check what's happening inside the ``_nls_subproblem`` function which is the hotspot if we only consider Python code: it takes around 100% of the accumulated time of the module.
+It is however still interesting to check what's happening inside the ``_nls_subproblem`` function which is the hotspot if we only consider Python code: it takes around 100% of the cumulated time of the module.
 In order to better understand the profile of this specific function, let us install ``line-prof`` and wire it to IPython::